Strong verbs are essential for great writing.

 And that’s exactly what you want.

-Take these sentences for example:
+Take these strong verb descriptions for example:

 - She walked into the room, her cape trailing after her.